Laws for Working After a Brain Injury

 You do not have to go into detail about your brain injury to your employer, but you should mention information about your health if it puts you or others at risk.
-Suggestions on how you should communicate with your employer include:
+Suggestions on how you should communicate with your employer include the following.

 Communication With Your Coworkers